flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ## Dependence

 We tend to associate software architecture with principles and patterns of object-oriented design.
 At an abstract level, all those principles, like the [ADP](https://en.wikipedia.org/wiki/Acyclic_dependencies_principle), and patterns, like [Model-View-Controller](https://en.wikipedia.org/wiki/Model–view–controller), are defined in terms of type dependence.
 That's because when code artifacts *relate* to another, they *depend* on another.
+To structure code is to manage dependencies.

 In his landmark publication "Design Principles and Design Patterns", Robert C. Martin states: